RyanSaxe/mtg/mtg/ml/README.md

 # ml

-This repository is dedicated to Machine Learning implementations for Magic: the Gathering
+This repository is dedicated to Machine Learning implementations for Magic: the Gathering.
+Below is a quick description of each file, if you would like to see how to take all of this and train your own instances of the models in this folder, please refer to the `train_xxx.py` files in `mtg/scripts/`.

 ## layers.py